Laser Etching/Engraving

 Applications

-• Serial numbers and part IDs
+• Serial numbers and UID/Data Matrix on housings

-• Panel legends and control labels
+• Control panel legends and backplates

 When to Choose Laser Etching/Engraving